 - Racial & Ethnic Diversity: 48% of our students self-identify as domestic students of color: Hispanic/Latinx, 16%; Asian American, 14%; African American, 11%; Bi-Racial or Multi-Racial, 7.5% (based on federal reporting guidelines).

 - Socioeconomic Diversity: Amherst's need-blind admission policy and generous need-based financial aid supports expanded access for students from families with modest financial resources.
-In addition to need-blind admission, Amherst meets 100% of calculated financial need for all admitted students and the average financial aid package in 2017-18 was more than $53,200.
-And 28% of students in the class of 2022 are eligible for federal Pell Grants designated for students from low-income families.
+In addition to need-blind admission, Amherst meets 100% of calculated financial need for all admitted students and the average financial aid offer in 2022-23 was about $66,000.
+Additionally, 21% of students in the Class of 2026 are eligible for federal Pell Grants designated for students from low-income families.

 - Academic & Extracurricular Diversity: All our students are bright and engaged young scholars, committed to their academic and intellectual development in disciplines from physics to philosophy, mathematics to music, but they also bring talents and passions in many areas—our students are accomplished artists, musicians, scientists, athletes, community organizers and political activists.

 Of course, the value of diversity at Amherst is best revealed not simply in the numbers, but in the students behind the numbers and what they bring to our community—the qualitative, not just quantitative aspects of diversity.
 No matter where you’re from, no matter what your background, at Amherst you’ll meet some people who are like you and some who are not like you.
 This exposure to students from many different backgrounds, with unique experiences and perspectives, enriches education and personal development in our classrooms, our residence halls and our students organizations.

-To support our goal of bringing together a diverse and inclusive community of students, the Office of Admission sponsors several special programs, including our Diversity Open Houses, Early Overnight for Native Students, and our Diversity Internships.
+To support our goal of bringing together a diverse and inclusive community of students, the Office of Admission sponsors several special programs.

 As part of Amherst College's commitment to a diversity of perspectives and life experiences, the Office of Admission hosts Access to Amherst (A2A) in the fall in an effort to introduce prospective applicants to Amherst's campus, student body, faculty, and classes.